vercel/swr/README.md

 ```

 The key of the request is now the combination of both values.
 SWR **shallowly** compares
-the arguments on every render, and triggers revalidation if any of them has changed.
+the arguments on every render and triggers revalidation if any of them has changed.
 Keep in mind that you should not recreate objects when rendering, as they will be treated as different objects on every render:

 ```js